PuertoMaya/metadata-scraper/README.md

 Thousands of videos and photos are uploaded to Telegram and Twitter every day from conflict zones.
 The problem isn't finding evidence; it's proving that what we’re looking at is real.
 As an engineering student, I realized that my most valuable contribution isn't just passion but building the technical "filters" that help investigators find the truth in a sea of data.
 That's the reason I made this passion project "Digital Evidence Triage Tool"

-1.Touching files for the first time is complicated
+1. Touching files for the first time is complicated

 In forensics, the most dangerous moment for a piece of evidence is the first time you touch it.
 If an investigator opens a file and accidentally saves a change, the metadata changes, and a defense lawyer could get that evidence thrown out of court.
 I tackled this by building a hashing system right into the start of my script.
 Before my code even looks at what’s in the file, it generates a SHA-256 hash.
 It’s like a digital fingerprint.
 If even one pixel is changed later on, that fingerprint breaks.
 I made sure the script reads the file in "chunks" (small 4KB blocks) so it doesn't crash a normal laptop when processing hours of heavy footage.